instadw/instadwell-blog/_posts/2026-1-08-top-10-co-living-spaces-in-whitefield-and-metro-connected-survival-guide-2026.md

 -   **Average Rent:** ₹10,000 - ₹25,000

 -   **Best Feature:** The Purple Line Metro connectivity and the food scene in AECS Layout.

+New to Bengaluru?
+Read our [Best Co-living Spaces in Bengaluru guide](/blog/best-co-living-spaces-in-bengaluru-and-ultimate-rent-guide-2026) for city-wide rent benchmarks and the top 3 scams to avoid before you book anything.

 ----------